Skip to main content

 False certaintyModel states a legal conclusion without proofLiability, audit failure

 QWED-Legal treats LLM output as untrusted input.
-It does not assume correctness, and it requires proof for the properties it is able to verify.
-When proof is not possible, the correct outcome is to fail closed.
+It does not assume correctness.
+It requires proof for every property it verifies.
+When proof is not possible, it fails closed.

 DeadlineGuard supports jurisdiction-specific holidays: